 I've helped a few other creators get started on their projects now, and one exercise I have them do is to find 5 successful and 5 unsuccessful projects similar to their own, and try to find common denominators between them to see if they can figure out why they were successful or why they failed.
 I also have them track down projects that failed after being successfully funded to learn from the creators' mistakes... this is a big one.

 Basically, there's nothing that you can glean from reading endless crowdfunding guides that you can't learn better for yourself by studying other projects.

-I think the question is a great one, and I suggest to those saying "I don't think you need to read blogs about it, there is no formula" that you you are basically saying "I don't think you need advice, experience means nothing".
+I think the question is a great one, and I warn that those saying: "I don't think you need to read blogs about it, there is no formula" are basically saying "I don't think you need advice, experience means nothing".

-I DO agree though there is no "formulas" per-say; honest, fresh, campaigns often do the best (aside from meta-companies, etc.).
+I agree there are no "formulas" per-say, as honest, fresh, campaigns often do the best.
 That said, there are "rules" that one should follow.

 Consider it more like art class than math class.